DMD1070/DMD1070.github.io/lessons/3-html-intro.md

 layout: post
 title: Introduction to HTML
 lesson_num: 03
+excerpt: "Hypertext Markup Language (HTML) is the basis of every page on the web.
+HTML provides the meaning and structure to our pages."
 ---

 <p class="lead">Hypertext Markup Language (HTML) is the basis of every page on the web.
 HTML provides the meaning and structure to our pages.</p>